dell/terraform-provider-ome/docs/resources/appliance_network.md

 <a id="nestedatt--time_setting"></a>
 ### Nested Schema for `time_setting`

+Required:

+- `time_zone` (String) The valid timezone ID to be used.
+This option is applicable for both system time and NTP time synchronization.

 Optional:

 - `enable_ntp` (Boolean) Enables or disables Network Time Protocol(NTP).If "enable_ntp" is false, then the NTP addresses reset to their default values.